The-Back-Room/The-Back-Room.github.io/WindowsThemes/Deskthemepacks/SexyNarutoGirls.md

 ## Sexy Naruto Girls

-A NSFW theme pack featuring wallpapers of girls from the Naruto anime series, illustrated by Sakimichan.
+A NSFW theme pack for Windows 10 and 11 featuring wallpapers of girls from the Naruto anime series, illustrated by Sakimichan.

 ![Preview](https://gitlab.com/the-back-room/deskthemepacks/nsfw/sexy-naruto-girls/-/raw/main/Extras/Preview.bmp)